3 simple shifts to strengthen your neurodivergent child’s confidence and support their actual potential

 Access the guide below:

 Charlotte is a Specialist Teacher, Dyslexia Assessor and neurodivergence specialist supporting children, teenagers and their families.
 She works with parents and schools to build confidence, strengthen resilience and create environments where neurodivergent young people can thrive.
-She is the author of Reclaiming the Narrative and Thriving with SEN and founder of Nurture & Thrive.
+She is the author of Reclaiming the Narrative and Thriving with SEND and founder of Nurture & Thrive.

 Copyright 2026 Nurture & Thrive | Privacy Policy